epinareso/MediaLab_Python/README.md

 # MediaLab_Python
-This is my new reign
+This is my new space
 ## Students
 1. Vanessa Azañedo
 2. Diego Du Pont